Recurrent Neural Networks with Linear Structures for Electricity Price Forecasting: Empirical Results and discussion

 \subsubsection{Forecasting accuracy metrics}

-A summary of forecasting accuracy metrics for all models over the two-year testing period is illustrated in Table \ref{tab:forecasting_metrics}.
+A summary of forecasting accuracy metrics for all models over the three-years testing period for Germany–Luxembourg market is illustrated in Table \ref{tab:forecasting_metrics_Germany}.

-For the single-type models, we noticed that the RNN model outperformed the stand-alone linear models, with an RMSE of 23.078.
+For the single-type models, we noticed that the RNN model outperformed the stand-alone linear models, with an RMSE of 28.429.
 This indicates its strength in capturing the nonlinear dynamics and time dependences that characterise electricity price time series.
-However, purely linear models, i.e., LEM and KF, generate higher forecasting errors (RMSE = 24.465 and RMSE = 25.352, respectively).
-Despite their ability to capture structural trends and mean-reverting patterns, linear methods often struggle with nonlinearity, spikes, and volatility. \\ For the combined models, we found that the hybrid models significantly improved the forecasting accuracy of the linear components (LEM and KF) by incorporating a nonlinear component (RNN).
-Specifically, KF-RNN achieved lower errors (RMSE = 23.503) compared to LEM-RNN (RMSE = 24.940).
-Furthermore, the LEM-KF-RNN model achieved the best forecasting results overall (RMSE = 22.754) by fully integrating linear regression (LEM), state-space filtering (KF), and nonlinear sequence learning (RNN).
-This strong performance comes from the model's ability to capture both smooth structural components through LEM and KF, and rapid, nonlinear changes through RNN.
-Combining these elements allows the model to respond well to different market conditions and keep a good balance between bias and variance. \\
+However, purely linear models, i.e., LEM and KF, generate higher forecasting errors (RMSE = 30.819 and RMSE = 30.371, respectively), with the KF model slightly outperforming the LEM model.
+Despite their ability to capture structural trends and mean-reverting patterns, linear methods often struggle with nonlinearity, spikes, and volatility.